atreyasha/spp-explainability/docs/develop.md

             3.  look into similar regular expressions across patterns and if this can be optimized somehow

-            4.  produce pretty and compact ensemble of regular expressions

-            5.  perform some kind of clustering to determine which regex patterns to show/save and which ones not to
+            4.  perform some kind of clustering to determine which regex patterns to show/save and which ones not to

-            6.  compile regular expressions when doing a search over the mimic model

-            7.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well

-            8.  keep the existing nearest neighbours functionality to deal with similar patterns with different tokens
+            5.  keep the existing nearest neighbours functionality to deal with similar patterns with different tokens

+            6.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well

-            9.  add back `k_best` to argument parser in case it is needed
+            7.  add back `k_best` to argument parser in case it is needed

-            10. think about how to work with unknown tokens on new data for mimic model

-            11. find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance -\> or at least discuss them

         2.  since all transitions are only dependent on the state and not on each other, would it be possible to concatenate all